Samee24/Ultimate-color-toolkit/README.md

       when the procedure is applied to disp's complement value, rgb is returned

-Inspired by a Sam Rebelksy problem.
+Inspired by a Sam Rebelksy problem in CSC 151 at Grinnell College.